“We fight not for glory nor for wealth nor honours; but only and alone we fight for freedom, which no good man surrenders but with his life.”

 -Bernard De Linton

 Racism claimed another victim today.
-On a cold, cloudy Saturday morning in New York, Erica Garner, activist and daughter of Eric Garner who died in 2014 after being placed in a chokehold by the NYPD, passed away at 27 years old.
 A mother of two, a freedom fighter and a force to be reckoned with, succumbed to the weight of oppression and the evils of white supremacy.

 To write off Garner’s death as “health issues” would be a myopic perspective that does an injustice to her activism and the lives of other activists who have recently died.
 The truth is that fighting racism is literally killing us.